godycnyama/ShoppingListApp/README.md

 - `GET /api/v1/shoppinglists/{shoppingListID}/items/{id}/photo/{fileName}`: Get shopping list item photo.

 ## Security
 - This API is OAuth2.0 secured using Auth0 as the authentication provider.
-In order for one to test it, one needs to attach a Bearer Tokento the authorization header.
+In order for one to test it, one needs to attach a Bearer Token to the authorization header.
 I can make a manually generated token available for testing purposes.